A summary for Finance Directors

 n our experience, it is generally possible to spot signs of potential activity by an activist.
 However, a structured and detailed analysis is necessary to identify true anomalies.
 Possible warning signs often turn out to be the result of normal activity, such as index re-balancing or a dividend payment.
 Experience enables an alert broker to distinguish between such cases and potential indications of “real” activity by an activist.

 Stakes are usually built up silently, which allows an activist to take advantage of the “announcement impact”, which is generally an increase in the share price of the target.
 An activist relies on the surprise effect in order to (i) gain most benefit from the announcement and (ii) to catch management out and at the same time render a counter-attack difficult.
 A management team that has received an early warning will have had the time to mount a proactive defence strategy, such as carrying out an internal audit, preparing counter-arguments, and, if deemed appropriate, seeking an ally or white knight (BNP Paribas has a unique experience of such mandates, built up over many years).
 This grace period which may last several weeks but could be just a few hours in the case of aggressive stake-building, is critical.

 This document is neither a recommendation nor a piece of technical.
 Recipients of this document are invited to make their own independent decision to subscribe to the services described herein (the “Services”) based on their own judgment, considering its specific needs and, as the case may be, upon the advice of any relevant and independent advisors they have consulted (including legal, tax, accounting or other specialist advisors).
-The information contained in this document does not take into account the specific needs of the Services users.
+The information contained in this document does not take into account the specific needs of the rise of a shareholder activist Services users.
 Exane cannot be held liable for any damages or losses resulting from the use of this information or part thereof.